Abbotsford (NSW)

 Abbotsford is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population for the suburb of Abbotsford (NSW) is around 5,457, reflecting an increase of 26 people since the 2021 Census which reported a population of 5,431.
-This increase is inferred from AreaSearch's estimation of the resident population at 5,422 following examination of ABS' latest ERP data release in June 2024 and address validation since the Census date.
-The current population density ratio is approximately 5,350 persons per square kilometer, placing Abbotsford (NSW) within the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed around 75% of overall population gains in recent periods.
-AreaSearch's projections for Abbotsford (NSW) are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+As of Feb 2026, the estimated population of the suburb of Abbotsford (NSW) is around 5,457, reflecting an increase of 26 people since the 2021 Census.
+This increase represents a growth rate of approximately 0.5%.
+The resident population was last estimated at 5,422 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a population density ratio of around 5,350 persons per square kilometer, placing Abbotsford (NSW) within the top 10% of national locations assessed by AreaSearch.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods, driving primary growth for the area.

 Frequently Asked Questions - Population